Epiforge/Extensions/Epiforge.Extensions.Benchmarking/Baselines/2026-09-07-the-scope-in-the-wrong-place.md

 **The per-source lock was redundant and worth 50 bytes of it.** `Attach` and `Detach` are only ever called while the registry holds its own lock, and `NotifyAttachments` takes none, walking with volatile reads — so the source's own lock could never be contended.
 Removing it saved 0.05 MB per thousand where each element is one source and 0.10 for `NotifyingChain`'s two, closing the same model a second time.
 The prediction was 24 bytes and the reading was 50: the field is a `System.Threading.Lock` on `net10.0`, a class carrying owner and recursion state, not the empty sync object it was priced as. **Count times unit cost held; the unit was read wrong.**

+**Making the first attachment the owner was worth a flat 24 bytes per source.** A separate source object costs 48 and is replaced by 24 bytes of extra fields on one derived instance per source, so a plain attachment stays at 56 and the saving is independent of how many nodes share the source — no crossover, and no registration is ever swapped, which is what rules out the promotion design.
+This was predicted in advance at 2.79 / 5.21 / 4.11 / 3.70 / 4.79 and read back at 2.78 / 5.21 / 4.11 / 3.71 / 4.79, with `NotifyingChain` moving twice the single-source arms as the per-source model requires. **An earlier count said this change would have a crossover and lose above two nodes per source; that count was wrong because it assumed one class rather than a derived owner.**

-So the graph pays 7.3% where every element is its own source and saves 68% where elements share one, propagation is untouched, and a correctness defect is gone.
+So the graph pays 6.1% where every element is its own source and saves 68% where elements share one, propagation is untouched, and a correctness defect is gone.

+**The account does not close, by about a fifth.** Measured overhead is 160 bytes per source (2.78 against 2.62 per thousand elements).
+Named: 56 for the attachment, 24 for the owner's extra fields, about 47 for a dictionary entry with load-factor slack — 127. **Roughly 33 bytes per source are unexplained**, and by this project's own rule that is a finding rather than a rounding.
+It has not been chased.
+Candidates not yet separated: the dictionary's growth behavior at a thousand entries, the owner's actual layout, and something unnamed.

 **An excursion, recorded as one.** In the final run `TwoObjectShortCircuitDirect` read 4,921.0 μs against its `Graph` twin's 3,903.8 on byte-identical allocation of 4.13 MB — 26% apart for identical work, with an error of 96.22 μs and a deviation of 180.73, both unusually high for this class.
 That is the instrument.
 The next run of this suite for any other reason settles it; do not chase it.